nikhilroxtomar/Fully-Connected-Neural-Network-in-NumPy/README.md

-# Feedforward Neural Network
+# Fully Connected Neural Network in NumPy

-It is a simple Feedforward Neural Network that is build from scratch using Numpy and Python3.
+It is a simple fully connected neural network that is build from scratch using NumPy and Python3.
 I developed this project as a self interest to learn the working of a neural network, to understand the backend of a neural network.

 ## Getting Started